On the probability of generating invariably a finite simple group: Introduction

 \begin{lemma} Let $A$ be a subset of $G$.
 Then,

 \end{lemma}

 \begin{proof} Given $y \in G$, $\{x,y\}$ invariably generates $G$ if and only if $y \notin \mathscr M(x)$.
 The statement follows. \end{proof}

 Therefore our business is to find elements $x$ such that $\mathscr M(x)$ is small.
-This ultimately depends on two facts: \begin{itemize}
+This depends on two facts: \begin{itemize}

-\item[(i)] existence of elements lying in few maximal subgroups, and
+\item[(I)] existence of elements lying in few maximal subgroups, and

-\item[(ii)] existence of maximal subgroups $M$ of $G$ such that $\cup_{g\in G}M^g$ is small.
+\item[(II)] existence of maximal subgroups $M$ of $G$ such that $\bigcup_{g\in G}M^g$ is small.

-\end{itemize} We must note that, in fact, (i) and (ii) perform only part of the job.
-Indeed, taking intersections of sets $\mathscr M(x)$ is rather more delicate, and will require much more work.
-Moreover, of course the proof of the upper bound to $\P_{\text{inv}}(G,G)$ in Theorem \ref{main_theorem_absolute_constant_2} goes in the opposite direction.
+\end{itemize} We must note that, in fact, (I) and (II) perform only part of the job.
+Indeed, taking the intersection of the sets $\mathscr M(x)$ is rather more delicate, and will require much more work.
+Moreover, of course the proof of the upper bound on $\P_{\text{inv}}(G,G)$ in Theorem \ref{main_theorem_absolute_constant_2} goes in the opposite direction.

-Item (i) is a well studied topic (see \cite{GK, Wei}).
+Item (I) is a well studied topic (see, e.g., \cite{GK, Wei, BH}).
 Often, for us, applying results from these papers will be convenient, rather than essential.
 One reason is that, in our probabilistic approach, we can ignore the overgroups which are small (e.g., certain almost simple subgroups in groups of Lie type).

-For what concerns item (ii), we will make essential use of deep results.
+For what concerns item (II), we will make essential use of deep results.
 We will use results of {\L}uczak--Pyber \cite{LP} for alternating groups (subsequently improved in Eberhard--Ford--Green \cite{EFG2} and Eberhard--Ford--Koukoulopoulos \cite{EFK}), and results of Fulman--Guralnick \cite{FG, FG3, FG2, FG4} for groups of Lie type.
 In these four papers, Fulman and Guralnick completed the proof of the so-called \textit{Boston--Shalev conjecture}, which asserts that for every finite simple group $G$ and for every proper subgroup $M$ of $G$, the proportion of elements belonging to $\cup_{g\in G}M^g$ is bounded away from $1$ absolutely (equivalently, the proportion of derangements in the action of $G$ on the cosets of $M$ is bounded away from zero absolutely).
-They proved much stronger results in many cases.
+They proved much stronger asymptotic results in many cases.

 One of our main tools is the intimate connection between the properties of invariable generation of a group of Lie type and the structure of its Weyl group.
 We will make this precise in Section \ref{section_bounded rank}.
 In bounded rank, this will allow us to translate the main theorems in terms of maximal tori (see e.g. Theorem \ref{theorem_1.5_restatement}).
 We will exploit the connection also in large rank, where the asymptotic properties of the Weyl groups will be relevant.